-In previous Varicent articles, we’ve talked at length about all of those sales pipeline stages and metrics, what they mean to your sales team, and how best to manage them; which is invaluable advice worth referencing.
-Now, we’re delving a little deeper with some sales pipeline analysis, so you can better understand the sales pipeline and manage it in a way that heralds sales success and growth.
+In previous Varicent articles, we’ve talked at length about sales pipelines and what they mean to your sales team.
+Now, we’re delving a little deeper with some sales pipeline analysis, so you can better understand the sales pipeline and its benefits and be clear on how it differs from the sales funnel and sales forecasts.
+We’ll also look at sales pipeline management best practices and how the right pipeline CRM software can help you manage and measure your pipeline in a way that heralds sales success and growth.

 This pipeline methodology wasn’t dreamt up just to give analysts something to do.
 A study carried out by Harvard Business Review showed that companies with an effective pipeline management system had an average growth rate of 5.3 percent.
 That’s a 15% higher rate of growth than companies without an effective sales pipeline management strategy.

 In short, a well-managed sales pipeline, in tandem with supporting sales software, potentially provides the following advantages:

 Clarity on how to allocate resources to support sales

 An analysis of whether the sales strategy is working for your business

 An overview of current fiscal and territorial progress

 Insight into where you are in terms of your KPIs and targets

 Hold on a minute... sales forecast?
 That’s not a stage, is it?
 No, it isn’t.
 And is that an alternative name for the sales pipeline?
 Again, that would be a no. Within the sales community, there’s been much debate about the differences and similarities between these two terms.
 To really understand and appreciate the robustness of a sales pipeline (and to make sure that you win that debate the next time someone quizzes you), it’s worth splitting it out from a sales forecast.